 Immigration DNA Test

-Timeframe: within 7-10 working days of receipt of DNA samples
+Timeframe: Within 7-10 working days from receipt of samples at our office

 DNA testing is the most widely used technology to determine biological relationships.
 Usually sample collection is carried out by means of buccal swabs which we send to our clients in our all-inclusive kits.
 Oral swabs are very much like cotton buds with just a single cotton end on the stick.
 These need to be rubbed inside the mouth and then left to dry in order to collect samples.
 The actually swabbing procedure will need to be done by a neutral third party referred to as sampler.
 The sampler can be your family doctor or any other doctor you find available to do this for you.
 Other samples, such as blood, may be used but collecting and shipping these samples may prove more complicated.

 To read more about the sample collection for our test, click here